Pulumi & Java

 }

-You can also use lambda expressions like such:
+You can also pass a lambda expression:

 public static void main(String[] args) {